Skip to content

 That said, now that I've taken a closer look at all three transmissions, I think this has solidified my decision to purchase X0 Transmission when the time comes.
 Seeing it in person, the black finish just looks so much better than bead blast grey finish on GX.
 Even though there aren't any notable performance differences, it seems more refined, especially the cranks.
 The GX components looked a bit toy-like to me.
 If I'm spending this much on a drivetrain, I want to get one I'll like looking at every day (yes, I'm very vain).

 I do think XX is good looking too.
 I love the machined surfaces.
-But it doesn't look so much better that I'd spend another $500 on top of X0.
+But it doesn't look better to the point that I'd spend another $500 on top of X0.
 I'd rather put that money toward a power meter or carbon wheels.

 Which would you pick?